BAYEUX: WWII, D-DAY, DE GAULLE AND AFTER

 Apart from the peaked military traffic through Bayeux and its new diversionary road and the ever-increasing demand for hospital facilities, another issue emerged in Bayeux: treating the former collaborators, German POWs, and thousands of refugees from all over the region.
-Toward Fall 1944, at any rate, 300 000 files regarding collaborating with the Germans were still open for investigation, months after the D-day.
+Toward the Fall of 1944, at any rate, 300 000 files regarding collaborating with the Germans were still open for investigation, months after D-day.
 The administration of De Gaulle’s provisional government, established in June, would not be able to operate all these cases, even with the assistance of the Allied investigators.
 The issue was carried out to the extent that any kind of cooperation with the German occupation forces could be a reason for the arrest.
 The list of the charges snowballed to reach a number of pages of imputations separated by commas: the anti-French mood during the occupation, providing civilian clothes to a German soldier, pillaging, encounters with the Germans, purveyance to the enemy soldiers (the latter was in fact a necessity for thousands of peasants to survive).
 Apart from indicting the French, the outskirts of Bayeux witnessed an establishment and steady growth of a POW camp for Germans, Italians, pro-franco Spaniards, and Russians: all of who had previously been among the occupants.

 Toward October 1944, roughly 1.2 million French civilians would become homeless by virtue of the intense air raids, and as many as 19 000 are calculated to lose life due to aerial bombing in Normandy alone.
 Winter 1944-1945 would witness a devastating famine, which affected in the first instance an urban population of France.
 As early as 1945 and the fall of the Third Reich, merely 1.5 million people, French POWs from the time of 1940, and civilians, who had been taken for work for the sake of Germany, managed to come back home.
 The liberation of the French territory from the Nazi occupation proved itself to be a prolonged and bloody process, which demanded more casualties among the French than all in the course of the whole period between June 1940 and June 1944.

 DE GAULLE GOES BAYEUX: JUNE 14, 1944